morvenn/Techcom/how to use markdown.md

 title: How to use markdown syntax
 nav_order: 1
 ---
+Using markdown is very easy.
+Let's start from the very beginning: a title of the document.
+Create it by inserting a few characters like this: =

-This is how you create a title in markdown
+This is title
 ========================
-Here the note about markdown starts.
-As you can see, using markdown is really easy!
+Here the note really starts.
+As you can see, using markdown is as simple as that.

 Here we have an introduction.
 The introduction is short and not very sophisticated.
 And here's the way you create an *italics*.